skaes/time_bandits/README.md

    b: number of bytes allocated by the ruby x_malloc call (#bytes)
    l: live data set size after last GC (#slots)

-Sidenote for Germans: you can use the word "Gesabbel" (eng: drivel) as a mnemonic here ;-)
+Side note for speakers of German: you can use the word "Gesabbel" (eng: drivel) as a mnemonic here ;-)

-It's realtively straightforward to write additional time consumers; the more difficult part of this is monkey patching the code which you want to instrument.
-Have a look at consumers under lib/time_bandits/time_consumers and the corresponding patches under lib/time_bandits/monkey_patches.
+It's relatively straightforward to write additional time consumers; the more difficult part of this is monkey patching the code which you want to instrument.
+Have a look at consumers under `lib/time_bandits/time_consumers` and the corresponding patches under `lib/time_bandits/monkey_patches`.

 ## Prerequisites

-Rails >= 3.x is required.
+ActiveSupport/Rails >= 5.2 is required.
 The gem will raise an error if you try to use it with an incompatible version.

 You'll need a ruby with the railsexpress GC patches applied, if you want to include GC and heap size